 A Packing List for Backpacker-Style Travel in Africa

-Here is a packing list I have compiled for backpacker-style travel in Africa, and it includes everything I took with me on my most recent trip there - where I was travelling from Nairobi to Cape Town by public transport.
-Read on to find out what items proved invaluable to me and also where I went wrong!
+Here is a packing list I have compiled for backpacker-style travel in Africa.
+It includes everything I took on my most recent trip, which involved travelling from Nairobi to Cape Town by public transport!

 If you're thinking about dipping your toe into Africa travel but you're still not sure, check out my guide: Is it Safe to Travel in Africa? & Other Myths Debunked.